 Note: The PfSense VM will work just fine with 1024MB memory and 1CPU as well.

 I configure the RAM and the CPU next lets go ahead and add the Network interfaces.

 Connect two network interfaces that you configured earlier.

-The first interface is already configured as NAT which we will use to connect to the WAN and I am going to add the second interface which for the LAN.
-On the same window click on Add.
+The first interface is already configured as NAT by default, we will change it to use it as a bridge interface that connects to the WAN, and I will add the second interface for the LAN.

 Choose network adapter and Finish.